 I try to not just acknowledge these altruistic developers-for-the-people, but also drop a little something in their PayPal accounts at the end of the year.

-This site is hosted by BlueHost, whose technical support representatives have bailed out my WordPress install on several occasions.
+This site is hosted by A Small Orange, whose technical support representatives have bailed out my WordPress install on several occasions.
+They also offset their server impact by purchasing wind power credits!

 QR-Codes that I use for this site are generated thanks to Kaywa.